vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the hiring process like for a developer?

 To apply for a job, you'll have to submit a resume, cover letter, links to your portfolio projects, and your Github page.
 If the employer likes what they see, you will likely have a phone screen interview, through which the employer will get more information on your background and interest in the position (and also determine if you pass their baseline requirements).
-If they bring you on-site, you will likely have a series of interviews, each with a different focus (behavior assessment, portfolio/code review, on-the-spot programming observation).
+If they bring you on-site, you will likely have a series of interviews, each with a different focus (behaviour assessment, portfolio/code review, on-the-spot programming observation).
 Every company's different, but this is the sort of application process I would prepare for!

 *Contributed by [Adam Kinson](http://github.com/kinsona)*